About Blue Light Leavers

 I successfully applied for and transitioned to a new role in Project Management, then Business Change, I went freelance and moved to a Change role in IT, working alongside Microsoft and numerous amazing consultancies, then became Platform Lead for Modern Workplace Technology at ASOS, before moving to an IT consultancy role working alongside Oracle

 Back in 2017/18, hearing I'd successfully transitioned to a new career, I was approached by friends and ex-colleagues who needed guidance and support moving into new careers, mid-service and on retirement and due to their success in applying for and understanding how to map across their skills and experience to new roles, word of mouth referrals led to more and more enquiries and Blue Light Leavers was created to help more people and now has members from the UK, Ireland, North America, Australia and more and a podcast audience across 60+ countries.

-Unlike other post-policing resettlement coaches, I did my time in full, I've a proven track record of successfully helping lots of others, I'm very lucky to have had significant success in numerous high-profile, six-figure roles in the corporate world, interview regularly for roles, and interview others as hiring manager, and I understand exactly what you are up against in today's job market.
+Unlike most other post-policing resettlement coaches, I did my time in full and I'm very lucky to have had significant success in numerous high-profile, six-figure roles in the corporate world, interview regularly for roles, and interview many others as a hiring manager, and I understand exactly what you are up against in today's job market.

 And believe me, I'm nothing special.
 I left school with 4 U's and got sacked on day one of my paper round!

 'There was one particular life changing incident that came out of nowhere and made me question everything.'

 'I’d been on response, Crime Squad and then the Territorial Support Group, totally committed to the job..
 I was married with a young family, working really long hours, grabbing rest days and overtime just to make ends meet.
 Like all of us, I missed birthdays, Christmas’, public holidays and regularly ended up sleeping on the gym floor at the base, because of overtime or having chosen going out for a few beers with my work mates over going home.